National Women's Department

 - Stamps of face value exceeding the current first-class postal rate

 - All duck and other hunting stamps (please send the entire license)

 - All express mail stamps

 - All foreign stamps (including Canada and Mexico) of all values, sizes and countries mixed together (sorting is not necessary)

-- Do not peel stamps from the envelope
+- Do not peel or soak stamps from the envelope.

 It is unnecessary to separate stamps into individual designs, such as all flag stamps, all flower stamps and all bird stamps, etc.

 Foreign stamps and commemorative USA stamps generate the greatest income for the Library Fund.
 However, there is great demand for all categories of stamps.

 Sending the Stamps